-C.B.
+- C.B.
 Mouli has served as a Director of our Company since July 2005.
 Mr. Mouli is a member of the Institute of Chartered Accountants of India and also holds a Bachelor of Law Degree.
 Mr Mouli, a partner of C.B.
 Mouli & Associates, a Chartered Accountants firm.
-He is a Director of Ammana Equity Fund Private Limited.
+He is a Director of Ammana Equity Fund Private Limited. - S.K.

-- S.K.
 Rao has served as a Director of our Company since July 2005.
 Mr Rao, recently retired as the Director General, Administrative Staff College of India, Hyderabad.
 Mr Rao previously worked at the Commonwealth Secretariat in London in various diplomatic capacities.
 He also acted as the Consultant for the United Nations and represented the Commonwealth Secretariat as an Observer at the meetings of the UN General Assembly.
 Mr. Rao holds a MA and a PhD in Economics from Trinity College, Cambridge, U.K. - T.H.
 Chowdary has served as a Director of our Company since February 1996.
 Dr. Chowdary retired as the Chief Executive Officer of VSNL.
 He has held key positions in the ITU, Intelsat and other international telecommunications organizations during the course of his career, and was involved in the establishment of the Centre for Telecommunications Management Studies (CTMS) at Hyderabad.
-Dr. Chowdary is also a director in Softsol India Limited and Tera Software Limited. - P. S. Raju has served as a Director of our Company since February 2006.
-Mr P S Raju is a member of the Institute of Chartered Accountants of India.
-Mr Raju is an independent Practising Chartered Accountant.
-He is also a Director of Suryashakti Agro Tech Private Limited and Suryashakti Estates and Developers Private Limited.
-He has resigned as a Director effective May 31, 2015 owing to his pre-occupation. - C E S Azariah has served as a Director of our Company since March 2013.
-Prior to joining the Company, he served as CEO of Fixed Income Money Market and Derivatives Association of India (FIMMDA).
-He has vast experience of more than 35 years in different segments of operations in State Bank of India and retired as Chief General Manager.
+Dr. Chowdary is also a director in Softsol India Limited and Tera Software Limited.